t-p-r/asimon/README.md

 ## Usage

-Open your prefered editor inside the `src` directory.
-Inside you will find three Python files:
+Open your preferred editor inside the `src` directory.
+Inside the `example` directory are the three default C++ files.
+Copy them to the `src` directory.

+Now you will find three Python files:

+- `compare_result.py`
+- `compare_time.py`
-- `vnoj_testgen.py`
+- `testgen.py`

+They pretty much do what you expect them to do.
+Each file has a list of user variables that you are expected to edit (which is powerful enough that no GUI is needed) before running.